Medicare provider number legislation

 Section 19AA of the Health Insurance Act 1973 (the Act)

-Section 19AA of the Act places a requirement on all doctors who were registered in Australia after 1 November 1996 and are permanent residents or Australian citizens to obtain vocational recognition as a GP, specialist or consultant physician in order to access Medicare rebates.
+Section 19AA of the Act places a requirement on all doctors who were registered in Australia after 1 November 1996 and are permanent residents or Australian citizens to obtain (or be working towards obtaining) vocational recognition as a GP, specialist or consultant physician in order to access Medicare rebates.
 A doctor is considered to be vocationally recognised once they have obtained a Fellowship qualification that is recognised in Australia.
-Doctors who are subject to section 19AA of the Act may otherwise obtain Medicare access if they are working towards obtaining a Fellowship qualification on one of the approved workforce or training programmes that are included in Schedule 5, Part 2 of the Health Insurance Regulations 1975 (the Regulations).
+Doctors who are subject to section 19AA of the Act may otherwise obtain Medicare access if they are working towards obtaining a Fellowship qualification on one of the approved workforce or training programs that are included in Schedule 5, Part 2 of the Health Insurance Regulations 1975 (the Regulations), also known as a section 3GA program.

 Section 19AA fact sheet